 While the Google Chromecast with Google TV is our standout favorite, there are some great alternatives, each with its own special something to offer.
 Here’s a rundown of some close contenders:

-Read our full Amazon Fire TV Cube review
+Read our full Amazon Fire TV Stick 4K Max review

 Now that you’ve gotten all of the hardware you’ll need, it’s time to consider which streaming services will best meet your entertainment needs.
 We suggest aiming to strike a balance between variety and cost.
 Below is a breakdown of the major services you’ll want to consider.

-An obvious choice, and one that is nearly essential to any cord-cutting list, Netflix’s streaming service costs $10 for the basic plan (one stream at a time, no HD or UHD content), $14 for the standard plan (up to two simultaneous streams, includes HD video) and extends up to $17 per month for a premium plan that allows up to four users at once, with the added bonus of access to 4K content with HDR.
-Dolby Atmos is there for superior audio, too.
+An obvious choice, and one that is nearly essential to any cord-cutting list, Netflix’s streaming service costs $10 for the basic plan (one stream at a time, no HD or UHD content), $15.50 for the standard plan (up to two simultaneous streams, includes HD video) and extends up to $20 per month for a premium plan that allows up to four users at once, with the added bonus of access to Ultra HD and Dolby Atmos content.
 Netflix’s catalog includes series from other networks, scores of both licensed and in-house films, and original hit series like Tiger King, Stranger Things, The Witcher, and many more, all of which come commercial-free.

-Apple TV+ is another interesting standout.
-It’s one of the cheapest you’ll find at just $5 per month, and if you just bought an Apple device, you can get up to an entire year before you’re asked to pay.
-The content is made up of exclusively Apple original shows and movies, including the Emmy-winning Motning Show and Golden Globe-winning Ted Lasso.
-And while, for now, it still doesn’t quite measure up to Netflix and Hulu, the latter of which charges just another dollar extra for a much more impressive catalog, Apple is still just getting started.
+Apple TV Plus is another interesting standout.
+It’s one of the cheapest you’ll find at just $5 per month, and if you just bought an Apple device, you can get up to three months before you’re asked to pay.
+The content is made up of exclusively Apple original shows and movies, including Severance, Servant, Pachinko, and Golden Globe-winning Ted Lasso.
+Apple TV+ offers some experiences in 4k, HDR, Dolby Vision, and Dolby Atmos.

-There are also lesser-known services to consider.
+There are also lesser-known services to have a look at as well.
 Some are ultra-specialized like the sports-exclusive ESPN+ and Fubo TV, while others can’t quite match up in overall content quality, but you’re usually rewarded with more wallet-friendly subscription prices.

-Another contender is NBCUniversal’s streaming service, Peacock, launched for Comcast subscribers last year and currently boasts more than 20,000 hours of content, including popular titles such as 30 Rock, Brooklyn Nine-Nine, and all 46 seasons of Saturday Night Live.
-Live and on-demand news, late-night shows, kids shows, sports, and reality TV are also on the roster, and Peacock, too, has a whack of originals in development.
+Another contender is NBCUniversal’s streaming service, Peacock, launched for Comcast subscribers last year and currently boasts more than 40,000 hours of content, including popular titles such as 30 Rock, Brooklyn Nine-Nine, and all 47 seasons of Saturday Night Live.
+Live and on-demand news, late-night shows, kids shows, sports, and reality TV are also on the roster, and Peacock, too, has a bunch of originals in development.
 We’ll be monitoring these new options and updating our list as they come online and compete for your dollars.